Agenda item

 1. A further national lockdown requires additional economic support across all sectors.

-2. The Office for Budget Responsibility does not expect GDP to recover to pre- pandemic levels until late2022.
+2. The Office for Budget Responsibility does not expect GDP to recover to pre- pandemic levels until late 2022.

 3.